-Bunhill Fields, the Nonconformist burial grounds that play an important part in the novel, started life around the year 1100CE as one of three great fields beyond the city’s walls belonging to Finsbury Manor, which at that time was owned and administered by St Paul’s Cathedral.
+Bunhill Fields, the Nonconformist burial grounds that play an important part in Octopus, started life around the year 1100CE as one of three great fields beyond the city’s walls belonging to Finsbury Manor, which was then owned and administered by St Paul’s Cathedral.
 The name most probably derives from the time of Queen Elizabeth I, when the charnel house of old St Paul’s was demolished and the authorities needed somewhere to put all the bones.
 More than a thousand cartloads were disposed of in that marshy field, giving rise to the name Bone Hill, or Bunhill.

 At some point the land was made over to the City of London, which, in 1661, leased Bunhill Fields to a certain Mr Tindal for a period of fifty-one years.
 According to John Timbs, “in that lease they are described as meadow-land, and the lease contains a provision for the citizens using them for recreation.
 Both this provision and the description of the land are at direct variance with its having been used as a place of burial up to that date.
 In four years afterwards, however (1665), London was visited with the Great Plague, and in the next year with the Great Fire, and it is extremely probable that in the disturbance of social order which these two visitations caused, the living sought for their dead a burial-place outside the City, and found it at Bunhill-fields.
 Certain it is, that before the expiration of Tindal’s lease it had become a burial-ground.
 As such, however, the Corporation had nothing to do with it, until the year 1788, when they determined not to renew the lease, but take it into their own hands, and so it has remained to this day.”—John Timbs, Curiosities of London, published by Longmans, Green, Reader, and Dyer (1868).